bhagya88/flux-burger/README.md

 * Npm modules used - express, mysql, express-handlebars, body-parser, path, method-overide
 * React, Flux, Materialize CSS, HTML5

-### Design
-MVC design pattern and Server side rendering are used.
-Parent - Child association/ relationship is used.

-* Model - sequelize models are created to model the database.
-* Views- Views are created using express-handlebars, HTML, CSS
-* Controller - Requests coming to the server are handled by the controller/router which in turn communicates with model to get data and passes it to the views.

 ### Challenges faced
 * How to use Flux to manage state?